 There’s no doubt Aldrin has lived a remarkable career which has gained him many awards over the years and achieved him honorary degrees from six colleges and universities.
 Buzz appears in four different halls of fame for his contributions from the International Space Hall of Fame in 1982 to the National Aviation Hall of Fame in 2000.
 Aldrin has made an exceptional mark on history and was told “You’ve won a place alongside Christopher Columbus in American history” he was then bestowed the highest honour, the General James E. Hill Lifetime Space Award.

 Buzz continues to keep space at the forefront of minds and influence the younger generations with his New York Times bestsellers: Reaching for the Moon and Look to the Stars.
 He inspires readers worldwide with his New York Times best-selling autobiography, Magnificent Desolation.
 Furthermore, he has also authored two space science-fact-fiction novels.

 Buzz Aldrin can offer as a truly one of a kind after dinner speaker.
 Having witnessed more than most can imagine, Buzz can provide an insightful talk.
 He’s a man with passion and this shows as he explores his personal experiences and space development while captivating every type of audience.

-To book Buzz Aldrin as the motivational speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.
+To book Buzz Aldrin as the space speaker for your corporate event, conference or function simply contact the Champions Speakers agency using the contact details below.